 The Bank participated in the setting up of Saudi Home Loans Company (the associate).
 The Bank's share is 40% of the associate's total equity capital of SAR 2 billion.
 The associate was launched at the end of the fourth quarter of 2007 and is accounted for under the equity method.
-The amount of SAR 320 million (2010: SAR 320 million), which was initially paid by the Bank, represents 40% of the issued share capital of the associate.
+The bank initially paid an amount of SAR 320 million, representing 40% of the issued share capital of the associate.